 An attorney can also help protect your rights and provide guidance on legal options and exemptions.

 Don’t wait until it’s too late.
-If you’re facing a bank account garnishment for back taxes, contact a qualified tax attorney, such as Ronald Arthur Stearns Sr. PLLC, for assistance and experience in dealing with your specific situation.
+If you’re facing a bank account garnishment for back taxes, contact a qualified tax attorney, such as Ronald Arthur Stearns, Attorney at Law, for assistance and experience in dealing with your specific situation.

 Avoiding Future Bank Account Garnishments for Back Taxes